You are seeing this page because you are using an unsupported browser.

 Version 10 and later

 If you live within 20 miles of a major international airport such as Manchester, it is inevitable you will see and hear aircraft.
+On our other web pages, we have provided a range data sheet and video clips that describe how we operate currently.
+There are also data sheets that show the experience of arrivals and departures in previous years.
 Many of our procedures and practices have been in place for decades; others have been introduced more recently.
 All are designed to ensure the safest and quietest aircraft operations possible.

 Checks to ensure the accuracy/strength of the Instrument Landing System requires a number of approaches to our runways by a small propeller aircraft.
 The aircraft then breaks away south or north after each approach and orbit around for the next approach.
 The approaches are planned for a window when the aircraft can make multiple approaches without having to wait for other arriving or departing traffic to clear the runway.
 This procedure has been formulated to reduce the need to circle at low level whilst waiting to make another approach, which could otherwise result in increased community disturbance.
-These ILS checks Spring and Autumn 2020 have been completed and we will publish details for 2021 when known.
+The Spring 2021 ILS checks have been completed and we will publish details of the Autumn checks when known.

 In order to fly within the standard Preferred Noise Routes (PNRs) used by departures from Manchester Airport, aircraft fly Standard Instrument Departures (SIDs).